CarlosM0918/AutomationPractice/Readme.md

 ### Running your tests

-- To run a single test, run `mvn test`
+- To run a all tests in local, run `mvn test`
 - To run Smoke tests, run `mvn test -P SmokeSuite`
 - To run Bug tests, run `mvn test -P BugSuite`
 - To run the Browserstack test, run `mvn test -P Browserstack`